Who is eligible to apply?

-How will JOIN determine who will be accepted?
-Why is JOIN focusing in particular areas of country?
+How did JOIN determine who will be accepted?

 Applicants are asked to fill out a short application and may be asked to have a follow up conversation with a JOIN organizer.
 JOIN will not be running the fellowship in all the locations above.
 We will select four of the hubs above based on:

 - Having at least 5-7 clergy ready for and dedicated to the program

 - Finding and reaching an agreement with a local community wide organization that crosses lines of religion, race, and class to work with the clergy and their institutions and connect them to other leaders